tidley/devgrants/open-grant-proposals/open-proposal-distributed-automotive-development.md

 # Project Description

+_Q_

 Please describe exactly what you are planning to build.
 Make sure to include the following:

 - Start with the need or problem you are trying to solve with this project.

+_A_

+Efficient test data management is crucial for the efficient operation of automotive engineering development facilities where high volumes of high-value test data is generated continuously.
+Integrating test instrumentation from a variety of manufacturers with a range of data interfaces and data types requires bespoke network solutions.
+Furthermore, multiple projects with their individual requirements and demands means automotive engineers must often access a variety of data storage media to read, write and modify data.

+Being faced with a range of data sources accessed from various locations contributes to limited productivity.
+Some standard data management solutions with their respective limitations are briefly outlined below:

+**1. Relational databases (SQL or Oracle) running on server-grade hardware with configurable client software**

+- Artificial restrictions set by the suppliers (number of active connections, feature sets, CPU core availability).
+- Physical restrictions created by the infrastructure (network bandwidth, data media read/write speeds).
+- Multiple single points of failure on the network and host machine (connection issues, power loss, corrupt media).

+**2. Networked machines, both where the data originates and employee devices**

+- Data accessed directly from the source can cause excessive wear on storage medium that weren't designed for high numbers of read/write operations.
+- Over-use of the local CPU to serve data can cause performance issues if running test software.

+**3. Network-share drives with access configured using domain controllers and active directories often running on VM's (Windows Server)**

+- Data files can easily be miss-placed and duplicated by employees leading to confusion as to the integrity of data.
+- Folder access permissions are granted on a per-user and user-group basis which can become unwieldy with multiple data locations and transitioning employee roles.

+**4. Removable media such as USB hard-drives and pen-drives**

+- Data are much more likely to be lost when carried on a person.
+- Data are more corruptible since removable media storage hardware are designed with fewer read/write cycles than even consumer-grade physical storage media such as SSD's and hard drives.

+**5. E-mails**

+- Unnecessary use of email servers to store test data.
+- Data are only accessible by employees who received the e-mail.
+- Unless data are e-mailed it is not necessarily accessible by project engineers.

+Increased utilisation of system resources can be achieved by using an IPFS cluster running on system and employee machines with a database such as OrbitDB to provide a uniform front-end for engineers to quickly and reliably access data.

+Dependendable long-term storage of data (cold-storage) is required for data audits whereby lack of confirmation of ownership of a particular data set can impose penalties.
+Leveraging the symbiosis of IPFS and FileCoin can persist the unform front-end experience for employees since data access can be requested using the same key (CID).

+Furthermore, long-term data storage of data can be

+An automotive engineer is losing efficiency it is a waste of resources for the automotive engineer to be doing anything but analysing test data.

+Automotive engineering facilities produce and consume a large amount of data, for example one piece of test equipment may record data at megahertz frequencies and generate several gigabytes of data in under a minute.
+Data must be stored safely and readily available for analysis.

+Data files are often misplaced

 Market pressure and regulatory bodies perpetually demand higher performing products at lower cost.
 Product development cycles generate test data that are stored on centralised servers.